ezaborowski/Cohesity_Advanced_Services/PowerShell/DMaaS/protectDMaaSphysicalSources/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This powershell script registers DMaaS SQL Sources.
+This powershell script registers DMaaS Physical Sources.

 ## Download the script